Get

 Conclusion

 Birds of Paradise are toxic to cats, but only mildly.
 So, if your cat ingests a part of the plant, you typically don’t have to worry too much.
-However, it’s still a good call to contact your veterinarian to see how you can help your cat alleviate or manage symptoms.
+However, it’s still a good call to contact a veterinarian to see how you can help your cat alleviate or manage symptoms.

 The best way to keep your cat safe is to be informed about toxic and non-toxic houseplants.
 Since you can find this information with a quick internet search, it’s pretty easy to ensure that your cat doesn’t encounter unsafe plants in the home.